-The best travel insurance can help cushion the financial blow when the unexpected threatens to upend an expensive, carefully planned trip.
-Whether you’re dealing with a sudden illness, a death in the family, or a lost suitcase, all of these scenarios have the potential to ruin your plans and cost you money.
+The best travel insurance can cushion the financial blow in case of situations that upend an expensive, carefully planned trip.
+Whether you’re dealing with an unexpected illness, a death in the family, or a lost suitcase, all of these scenarios have the potential to ruin your plans and cost you money.

 The Simple Dollar’s Top Picks for Best Travel Insurance